 - This response to social threat generates avoidance emotions, for example, fear, anxiety, anger and shame.
-Avoidance emotions lead to avoidance behaviours such as defensiveness, denial, attack, and withdrawal – which all get in the way of delivery.
+Avoidance emotions lead to avoidance behaviors such as defensiveness, denial, attack, and withdrawal – which all get in the way of delivery.

 Take a moment to reflect on charged moments you’ve been party to.
 Use the five Brain Basics to consider what might have been going on beneath the surface.
-How does thinking in terms of ‘avoidance’ and ‘approach’ emotions and behaviours help you make sense of the situation?
+How does thinking in terms of ‘avoidance’ and ‘approach’ emotions and behaviors help you make sense of the situation?

 What is the SCARF model?